Skip to main content

 Did you know? cat-with-number

-Online storefronts use both prerequisite and dependent feature flags for promotional campaigns quite often.
-To remain competitive, having the ability to quickly switch between retail and discounted prices is a downright necessity these days.
+_Online storefronts use both prerequisite and dependent feature flags for promotional campaigns quite often.
+To remain competitive, having the ability to quickly switch between retail and discounted prices is a downright necessity these days. _

 Did you know? cat-with-number

-Companies often build a custom landing page on top of their normal app/website's UI where they neatly showcase the stuff that's on sale.
-That entire landing page can easily be toggled on or off via a prerequisite feature flag.
+_Companies often build a custom landing page on top of their normal app/website's UI where they neatly showcase the stuff that's on sale.
+That entire landing page can easily be toggled on or off via a prerequisite feature flag. _

 Creating Feature Flags in the ConfigCat Dashboard